Leaflet/Leaflet.Editable/README.md

 You will usually have only one instance of L.Editable, and generally the one created automatically at map init: `map.editTools`.
-It's the toolbox you will use to create new feature, and also the object you will configure with options.
+It's the toolbox you will use to create new features, and also the object you will configure with options.
 Let's see them.

 #### Options